Communication Service Tax (CST)

 Understanding Local Communications Service Tax

-Local communications service tax applies to the same types of services as national CST but is managed at the regional level.
+Local Communications Service Tax (Local CST) is a tax imposed at a regional or municipal level on communication services, such as telecommunications, internet services, and cable broadcasting.
 The rates and regulations can vary significantly between different local authorities.
 Service providers must understand and comply with local tax laws to avoid penalties.

 Utility Communication Services and Council Tax

-Local authorities may also impose utility communication services and council tax on certain utility services, including communication services.
-This can include charges for infrastructure usage, maintenance, and other local services.
+Utility communication services and council tax refer to essential communication channels such as the internet, phone, and broadcasting services, enabling daily connectivity and information exchange This can include charges for infrastructure usage, maintenance, and other local services.

 Modern Communication Platforms: CPaaS and SaaS